International Political Science Association (IPSA)

 The IPSA Secretariat was implemented at Concordia University in 2006, under the initiative of Guy Lachapelle, current Secretary General of IPSA and full-time Concordia professor.
 IPSA’s collaboration with Concordia goes a long way: IPSA and Concordia jointly organized workshops and events in the past, and more recently Concordia sponsored numerous IPSA activities such as the World Congress of Political Science in Montreal in 2014 and the World Social Science Forum in 2013.
 Prof. Lachapelle is a renowned academic, and his reputation goes beyond Concordia and IPSA.

 IPSA takes great responsibility in being accessible to younger political science researchers, by providing membership discounts, preferential rates for its activities, free access to its publications or a listing of available jobs, fellowships and internships offers.
 IPSA is proud to create an academic environment where students, young researchers and seasoned academics can discuss of the current state of political science and create innovative collaboration.

-The International Political Science Association will hold its next World Congress in Brisbane, Australia, from July 21st to 25th 2018.
+The International Political Science Association will hold its next World Congress in Lisbon, Portugal, from July 25th to 29th, 2020.
 The theme of this edition is "New Nationalism in an Open World: Globalization and its Rivals".
 For more information about the Congress, please visit its website.